boelew/rust-helloworld-docker-deployement/README.md

 # Hello World in Docker Container

-This repository creates a simpel Rust application that can be build on a local machine and can be deployed in a Docker container.
+This repository creates a simple Rust application that can be build on a local machine and can be deployed in a Docker container.
 It can be used to get familiar with this kind of deployement.

 ## Build